Set up One-time Keys

 The EJBCA Peers Connector uses EJBCA Peer Systems to request certificates from an EJBCA instance.

-- Setup an EJBCA Peer connection as described in Peer Systems and also ensure to enable the Process incoming requests option for the Peer Connector in EJBCA (EJBCA Admin Web>Peer Systems), see EJBCA documentation on Adding an Outgoing Peer Connection.
+Ensure to enable the Process incoming requests option for the Peer Connector in EJBCA (EJBCA Admin Web>Peer Systems).
+See EJBCA documentation on Adding an Outgoing Peer Connection.

 EJBCA WS CA Connector